davidgondelach/DensityEstimation/README.md

 Acknowlegdments:

+Contributions by Dr. Richard Linares and Dr. Piyush Mehta in the design and implementation of the code are acknowledged.

 The MATLAB code for Jacchia-Bowman 2008 model was developed by Meysam Mahooti (copyright 2018) and was downloaded from https://www.mathworks.com/matlabcentral/fileexchange/56163-jacchia-bowman-atmospheric-density-model (version 2.0.0.0).

 The MATLAB code for the SGP4 model and several time and reference frame routines was developed by David Vallado (and others) and was downloaded from https://celestrak.com/software/vallado-sw.php.